-This viewpoint is the highest peak of the island and the best view for sunset and sunrise.
+This is the best view for sunset and sunrise.
 The sun rises around 6.30, so be prepared for an early start, but at least it will be cool while you climb.
 It will be worth it!
-This viewpoint is great for amateur, professional or smartphone-photographers.
+This viewpoint is great for amateur, professional or smartphone photographers.

 The Domesila Viewpoint provides a spectacular panorama of Koh Phangan and the neighbouring island of Koh Samui.
 The majority of the time, after you've completed the climb, you're on your own on the site.
 After the difficult climb, you may relax and enjoy the scenery in solitude.